fullstack-storyteller/ProblemSolving/_2_complexity_analysis.md

 **NOTE:**

-You must dereive each of the above given Big-O notations for better understanding.
+You must derive each of the above given Big-O notations for better understanding.